Brian-McElroy/CV/README.md

 * Liquid Physics 2D

 	[Video](https://youtu.be/9qU3aVAADZY)<br/>
-	Liquid Physics 2D was a plugin asset for Unity I wrote which allowed developers to easily implement highly optimised 2D particle phsyics in their games.
+	Liquid Physics 2D was a plugin asset sold on the Unity asset store which allowed developers to easily implement highly optimised 2D particle phsyics in their games.
 I made this while working for the company 'Physical Liquid'.

 * LazerGrrl